 - Hosting workshops in conjunction with MetroLab Network, the South Big Data Hub, and others in order to share best practices and identify areas for further research and collaboration.

-This collaborative will have representation from a diverse set of stakeholders in U.S. smart cities and communities.
+This collaborative will have representation from a diverse set of stakeholders in U.S. and global smart cities and communities.

-Local government privacy leaders are invited to join our network and take part in this unique opportunity to shape our communities in a way that balances privacy protections and data use for the common good.
+Privacy leaders from local government are invited to join our network and take part in this unique opportunity to shape our communities in a way that balances privacy protections and data use for the common good.

 To learn more or to join the network, contact Kelsey Finch at [email protected]